 Other questions about a protected characteristic could be against the law - you can call the Acas helpline for help to understand if a question you’ve been asked is legal.

-If an employer has looked at your social media profile
+If an employer has viewed your social media profile

-If you discover that an employer has viewed your social media profile before they made a decision related to hiring you (such as choosing whether or not to interview you), they could have discriminated against you.
-This is because they may have formed an opinion that relates to a protected characteristic, or an opinion that’s unrelated to your ability to do the job.
+If an employer has viewed your social media profile before they made a decision related to hiring you (such as choosing whether or not to interview you), they could have discriminated against you.
+This is because they may have formed an opinion that relates to a protected characteristic, such as disability or race, or an opinion that’s unrelated to your ability to do the job.

 The employer can make a decision based on your social media profile if they can prove it’s crucial to the job requirements.
-For example, if you apply for a job as a social media manager, the employer can argue that they need to look at your Facebook profile to discover how you use social media.
+For example, if you apply for a job as a social media manager, the employer may need to see your Facebook profile to understand how you use social media.

 Take care with your personal information

 If you’re concerned about the information that potential employers may come across, it’s a good idea to check:

 - the privacy settings of your social media profile